Public Safety Power Shutoff

 Tired of 30+ years of Xcel power outages, resent $pending $2.5k on transfer switch

-by BartWindrum, about 2 months ago
+by BartWindrum, 3 months ago

 Yesterday January 26 2025 we again lost power on Shanahan Ridge in SW Boulder.
 Since we happened to have an out of town appointment we observed that the outage, unlike some previous apparently micro-localized outages, this one extended a bit geographically (the traffic signal at Hwy 93 and Eldorado Drive was out).